Implementation and characterization of the dice lattice in the electron quantum simulator: Results

 where we have introduced the function

 We start presenting the spectral properties of the dice lattice in the simple case of $t'=\Delta=0$.
 In this limit, of the three bands composing the spectrum, two are dispersive $\mathcal{E}_\pm$, and one is completely flat at zero energy $\mathcal{E}_\text{c}$ | \textbf{Figures}~\ref{fig_1}(c).
 The two dispersive bands are identical to the one of the honeycomb lattice~\cite{CastroNeto_2009}.
 The flat band $\mathcal{E}_\text{c}$ arises because of the bipartite nature of the dice lattice~\cite{Vidal_2000,Bergman_2008} and can be interpreted in terms of CLSs as well~\cite{Zhang_2020}.
-The three bands are degenerate in the K and K' points of the BZ.
+The three bands are degenerate in the K and K$'$ points of the BZ.
 This threefold degeneracy is accidental since, in two dimensions, there are no irreducible representations of order three~\cite{Bradlyn_2016,Bradlyn_2017}.
-Performing a low-energy long-wavelength approximation of the energy spectrum around this K or K', it is possible to obtain an effective pseudo-spin one Hamiltonian model for the system~\cite{Bercioux_2009,Bercioux_2011,Goldman_2011,Urban_2011}, see \textbf{Section}~\ref{lwa} for additional details.
+Performing a low-energy long-wavelength approximation of the energy spectrum around this K or K$'$, it is possible to obtain an effective pseudo-spin one Hamiltonian model for the system~\cite{Bercioux_2009,Bercioux_2011,Goldman_2011,Urban_2011}, see \textbf{Section}~\ref{lwa} for additional details.

-By inspecting Eq.~\eqref{spectrum_dispersive}, we notice that the onsite energy $\Delta$ shifts the two dispersive bands and partially removes the degeneracy at the K(K')-points by opening a gap between a dispersive band and the flat one | \textbf{Figure}~\ref{fig_2}(a).
+By inspecting Eq.~\eqref{spectrum_dispersive}, we notice that the onsite energy $\Delta$ shifts the two dispersive bands and partially removes the degeneracy at the K(K$'$)-points by opening a gap between a dispersive band and the flat one | \textbf{Figure}~\ref{fig_2}(a).
 Changing the sign of $\Delta$, the energy gap opens between the flat band and the other dispersive one.
+Thus, we conclude that this term breaks the three-fold degeneracy at the K(K$'$)-points.
 Furthermore, a finite value of the next-nearest-neighboring hopping $t'$ induces a finite dispersion in the flat band | \textbf{Figure}~\ref{fig_2}(b), but it does not open an energy gap at the three-fold degeneracy point in $K$.
 The energy symmetry is broken when $\Delta$ and $t'$ are finite | see \textbf{Figure}~\ref{fig_1}(d).
 We note on passing that the effects of $t'$ are similar to the effects of evaluating the energy spectrum by considering an overlap integral~\cite{Goerbig_2011}.

-In \textbf{Figures}~\ref{fig_2}(b) and~\ref{fig_2}(d), we present the density of states (DOS). corresponding to the spectra depicted in \textbf{Figures}~\ref{fig_2}(a) and~\ref{fig_2}(c), respectively.
+In \textbf{Figures}~\ref{fig_2}(b) and~\ref{fig_2}(d), we present the density of states (DOS) corresponding to the spectra depicted in \textbf{Figures}~\ref{fig_2}(a) and~\ref{fig_2}(c), respectively.
 We define the DOS as

 where $\epsilon_{n \bm{k}}$ is the energy of the band $n$ for the two-dimensional momentum~$\bm{k}$ within the BZ.
 Notably, it features characteristic Van Hove singularities, indicative of the saddle points at the M point in the energy spectrum, see \textbf{Figure}~\ref{fig_2}(b), whereas, when $t'\neq0$, it features a double peak one close to the M point and another one close in energy, see \textbf{Figure}~\ref{fig_2}(d).
 Additionally, in both cases, it exhibits a distinct peak associated with the flat or quasi-flat band $\mathcal{E}_\text{c}$.